Have you ever walked into Target, Walmart, Costco, or another store and found yourself overwhelmed with the amount of sunscreen options?

 It’s been a topic of heated debate for years.
 Which type of sunscreen should I use?
 Classic lotions or spray bottles?

-Lotion can also be helpful specifically for youth because you can visually see how much sunscreen your child is getting vs. some of the potential guesswork with a spray.
+Lotion can also be helpful specifically for youth because you can visually see how much sunscreen your child is getting, as opposed to some of the potential guesswork with a spray.

 Can I use sunscreen I bought last year?